All Products

 • MaxCompute partitioned tables

-The following check policies are provided based on a Check node to help you check the data availability of a MaxCompute partitioned table:
+The following check policies are provided in Check nodes to help you check the availability of a MaxCompute partitioned table:

 • Policy 1: Check whether a specified partition exists.

-If the partition exists, the system considers that the MaxCompute partitioned table is available.
+If the partition exists, the system considers that the operation of writing data to the partition is complete and the MaxCompute partitioned table is available.

 • Policy 2: Check whether data in a specified partition is updated within a specified period of time.